dapritchard/jiraworklog/README.md

 jiraworklog requires a configuration file to be set up providing information about how to parse local worklog entries and Jira server authentication, among other things.
 The configuration file setup is the most complicated part of getting jiraworklog up and running, but once it is set up you will usually not need to touch it except to specify new Jira issues.

 You can see the full configuration file specification in [Configuration file format](#configuration-file-format).
 But usually the easiest way to create a new configuration file is by using the `--init` command-line option as shown in the following example.
-This will run an interactive script that prompts your for the necessary information and then constructs a configuration file for you using that information.
+This will run an interactive script that prompts you for the necessary information and then constructs a configuration file for you using that information.
 ```
 jiraworklog --init
 ```